jakosv/kza/README.md

 ```
 minimum version 3.6 ( recommended 3.11 )

-Current target directory for the shared library is set to _kza/tests_

 ## Usage
 Makefile builds shared library.
 For example, we can use it in python.